 - Abuse of debit card, savings account, or ATM card

 - Violation of any banking rules and regulations

 There may be additional reasons a bank reports their customers to ChexSystems, but the above list represents the most common reasons consumers end up in ChexSystems.

-Some no ChexSystems banks do access other types of record keeping companies such as Early Warning Services and Telecheck.
-So if you have negative marks with these companies, you might be rejected for an checking account.
+Some no ChexSystems banks do access other types of record-keeping companies such as Early Warning Services and Telecheck.
+So if you have negative marks with these companies, you might be rejected for a checking account.
 However, it’s been our experience that most people in ChexSystems are not in EWS or Telecheck.

 What Are My Options If I’m Listed in ChexSystems?